 10. Horse Branding Irons

 Freeze-branding irons need heads made of copper.
 The brand should be between 30 and 80 millimeters high.
 The brand will grow with the horse, so young horses should be branded with the horses should be branded with a small iron about 40 millimeters high.
 The width of the iron should not be more than 5 millimeters.
 If you are using the alpha angle system, only two symbols are needed.
 Traditional methods require ten numerals, “0’’ to “9’’, and an own horse brand.

 The Horse Brands- Final Advice

-Though horse brands are costly and painful for horses, most of the horse of the world are branded.
+Though horse brands are costly and painful for horses, most of the horses of the world are branded.
 The branding procedures need careful attention by the owner and you must be made by experienced persons.
-There may be some little problems may arise and veterinary first aid may remove the ailments.
-I think these much of pieces of information will help you a lot.
+There may be some little problems that may arise and veterinary first aid may remove the ailments.
+I think these pieces of information will help you a lot.
 Please subscribe to our website and share the article with your friends via social media.